 My book, THE BIG SKINNY (Villard/Random House) came out at the tail end of 2008.
 It's part memoir, but mostly a how-to diet book in four

 glorious colors, 195 pages of comics.
-For more information, go here.
+To order a copy (ebook or actual), go here.

 Where can I get GOODNIGHT, IRENE?

-Directly from Last Gasp, Amazon.com, or you can
+Directly from Last Gasp, Amazon, or you can

 ask your local bookstore to order it.
 It's a collection